-- Concessional finance may be used to support a project option (by changing its ranking or timing) in the economic assessment process and can be facilitated under the Rules and AER Guidelines, but only where the concessional finance is used to reduce the cost of the project option by providing a benefit to consumers in the form of lower network tariffs.
+- In Victoria, transmission augmentations in the Declared Shared Network (DSN) may be provided through contestable or non-contestable processes.
+For contestable augmentations, our understanding is that the concessional finance benefit will be passed to consumers through a reduction in the cost of the project to consumers.
+To ron-contestable augmentations, the final rule will apply with an additional requirement on the incumbent Declared Transmission System Operators (DTSO) to provide AEMO with the same notification and information as is required for the AER. - Concessional finance may be used to support a project option (by changing its ranking or timing) in the economic assessment process and can be facilitated under the Rules and AER Guidelines, but only where the concessional finance is used to reduce the cost of the project option by providing a benefit to consumers in the form of lower network tariffs.
 Concessional finance cannot be used to support a project option in the economic assessment process where the benefit is retained solely by the NSP as there is no change to the net benefit of the project option (as it is effectively a contribution to the NSP and not to the project).
-In this way, concessional finance is treated the same as an external funding contribution under the AER's Cost Benefit Analysis (CBA) and Regulatory Investment Test (RIT) Application Guidelines, and we recommend that the AER update the guidelines to explain the treatment of concessional finance in the economic assessment process and to provide a more consistent approach across the Guidelines. - Where concessional finance is used to support a project option at the economic assessment stage, it is important that AEMO (at the ISP stage) and the AER (for the RIT stage) are certain that financing will eventuate.
+In this way, concessional finance is treated the same as an external funding contribution under the AER's Cost Benefit Analysis (CBA) and Regulatory Investment Test (RIT) Application Guidelines.
+We recommend that the AER update the guidelines to explain the treatment of concessional finance in the economic assessment process in order to provide a consistent approach across the Guidelines. - Where concessional finance is used to support a project option at the economic assessment stage, it is important that AEMO (at the ISP stage) and the AER (for the RIT stage) are satisfied that financing will eventuate.
 If the preferred option has changed due to concessional financing and that financing does not eventuate, it may be necessary to re-run the cost-benefit analysis process to identify another preferred option and consider the implications for project timeframes.
 We recommend that the AER update the CBA Guidelines and the RIT Application Guidelines to provide guidance on the level of funding certainty required before concessional financing can be used to support a project option in the economic assessment process. - We were asked to consider whether the concessional finance rule change can be applied to concessional finance arrangements entered into before the final rule determination.
-Our draft determination includes transitional rules to allow concessional finance benefits to be shared with consumers, where they have already been agreed to, consistent with the requirements of the more preferable draft rule.
+Our final determination includes transitional rules to allow concessional finance benefits to be shared with consumers, where they have already been agreed to, consistent with the requirements of the final rule.